MTRU

 * research into the potential for walking & cycling to reduce congestion in London, Transport 2000 Trust, report April 2004,

-* research into a transport innovation package in London including bus restructuring, travel plans and station links, work ongoing 2004,
+* research into a transport innovation package in London including bus restructuring, travel plans and station links, work throughout 2004 reporting to Deputy Mayor,

 * roadspace reallocation and sharing good practice research in the UK included creating concept of "negotiable space", part of Europe wide project, 2003